bjjeon5111/BCI_V1/README.md

 # BCI_V1
 Codes used in the V1 BCI manuscript
-Includes code used to perform k-nearest neighbor (KNN) decoding, representational-drift decoding, permutation test for testing the 2D Gaussian fit, and 2-sample proportions z-test.
+Includes code used to perform k-nearest neighbor (KNN) decoding, representational-drift decoding, permutation test for testing the 2D Gaussian fit, and 2-sample proportions Z-test.

 --List of standard Matlab statistical test functions used within the paper--